 Since you’re alive when all this happens, the courts will know that your final wishes are being carried out according to your will.

 Most people are surprised to learn that you can name beneficiaries for bank accounts.
 But taking this simple step can ensure that the right people inherit your money.
-This is especially true if you have a lot in savings.
+This is especially true if you have a lot of savings.

 Also, list beneficiaries for your retirement accounts so they won’t get tied up in probate.
 Instead, they will go straight to their intended recipients at death.